rachelesmee/website/foss4gukguidelines.md

 #### Inclusivity

 OSGeo:UK wants to promote inclusivity across gender, race, and ability.
-You should consider how you can further that objective and whether a TGP could assist in that objective.
+You should consider how you can further that objective and whether a Travel Grant Program could assist in that objective.
 Do take into account, however, that  furthering the representation of one subset of people may negatively impact other attendees.

 If there is a desire to provide childcare facilities, we would welcome that, provided there is enough demand, and that the same care is taken over costs as for any other part of the event.
 Demand can be gauged either during ticket sales, or informally before the event.